Covid 19 coronavirus: Supermarket cougher Raymond Coombs appears in court

 A Christchurch man who filmed himself deliberately coughing on supermarket shoppers has appeared in court.

-Raymond Coombs, 38, faces two charges in the Christchurch District Court – where he appeared via video link today.
+Raymond Gary Coombs, 38, faces two charges in the Christchurch District Court – where he appeared via video link today.

 One charge is of criminal nuisance - and one is of failing to follow a Medical Officer of Health's orders.